Harry Von Zell: Music

 Von Zell was the vocalist for the first recording session of Charlie Barnet's musical career.
-A session on October 9, 1933, has von Zell singing, "I Want You, I Need You" (which was remade on October 25, 1933), as well as "What Is Sweeter (Than the Sweetness of 'I Love You')?".
+A session on October 9, 1933 had Von Zell singing, "I Want You, I Need You" (which was remade on October 25, 1933), as well as "What Is Sweeter (Than the Sweetness of 'I Love You')?".

-In 1941, von Zell sang on NBC's popular "jam session" program The Chamber Music Society of Lower Basin Street.
+In 1941, Von Zell sang on NBC's popular "jam session" program The Chamber Music Society of Lower Basin Street.
 He and three other staff announcers became an impromptu barbershop quartet, with von Zell offering commentary in a florid, Victorian style.

 Radio comedy

-As an actor, von Zell appeared on The Joan Davis Show as the love interest of the character played by Verna Felton.
-When he entered a room, Felton would often shout excitedly, "Why, Mr. von Zellllllllllll!"
-After this, von Zell headlined his short-lived radio program, The Smiths of Hollywood, which featured Arthur Treacher and Jan Ford (who would later become Howard Hughes' paramour under the name Terry Moore).
+As an actor, Von Zell appeared on The Joan Davis Show as the love interest of the character played by Verna Felton.
+When he entered a room, Felton would often shout excitedly, "Why, Mr. Von Zellllllllllll!"
+After this, Von Zell headlined his short-lived radio program, The Smiths of Hollywood, which featured Arthur Treacher and Jan Ford (who would later become Howard Hughes' paramour under the name Terry Moore).

 Film

-As a film actor, von Zell appeared in at least 28 features and his series of slapstick comedy shorts for Columbia Pictures (1946–50).
-His film debut came in 1943, when he provided the offscreen narration for four entries in the Flicker Flashbacks series of silent-film satires.
+Harry Von Zell's film debut came in 1943, when he provided tongue-in-cheek offscreen narration for four entries in RKO's Flicker Flashbacks series of silent-film satires.
 His face was first seen on screen in feature films of 1945.
 His movies included The Saxon Charm, Dear Wife, Son of Paleface, Two Flags West, and For Heaven's Sake.

+He also starred in a series of eight slapstick comedy shorts for Columbia Pictures (1946–50).
+The exposure he received from the Columbia comedies led to his being hired by Burns and Allen for their television programs.